arnasbastys/cypress-project-cucumber/README.md

 - Select "Scan pages" step
 - You have to be logged in to GitHub to see scan logs

-Or check artifacts and look for "logs/scanResults.json"
+Or check artifacts on latest [workflow run](https://github.com/arnasbastys/cypress-project/actions)

 ## Launch scan